-Repairing the KDX CDI
+Repairing or Replacing the KDX CDI

-I have the international version of the KDX200 (the SR), and its CDI,
+I owned the international version of the KDX200 (the SR) its CDI,

 ignition coil, and stator coil all bit the dust after I failed to

 tighten up the screws sufficiently on the stator plate upon reassembly.

 A local technician replaced the SCR and rewound the stator coil, and I

 bought (for temporary use) a generic ignition coil that has 1.5 ohms on

 moisture condensation it is common for the stator coil to lose good